fleschutz/PowerShell/Docs/play-pig-sound.md

 ## play-pig-sound.ps1 - Plays a pig sound

-This script plays a pig sound.
+This PowerShell script plays a pig sound.

 ## Parameters
 ```powershell